Skip to main content

 • are helped to develop their full potential.

-3.2 Further information on our commitment to promoting and upholding the rights of people who use care and support services is set out in our Human Rights guidance document.
+3.2 Further information on our commitment to promoting and upholding the rights of people who use care and support services is set out in our Human Rights guidance document (External link).

-3.3 We take account of all relevant statutory frameworks and safeguarding policies and procedures when considering whether people using the service are safe.
-If during the inspection process, we see care practice which demonstrates that people using the service are not safe or protected from harm, we will take enforcement action as well as make a safeguarding referral to the local authority.
-We will ensure that measures are put in place to safeguard people using the service.
+3.3 We take account of all relevant statutory frameworks and Wales Safeguarding Procedures when considering whether people using the service are safe.
+If during the inspection process, we see care practice which demonstrates people using the service are not safe or protected from harm, we will take enforcement action as well as make a safeguarding referral to the local authority.
+We will ensure measures are put in place to safeguard people using the service.

 3.4 Where people lack capacity, we will explore the extent to which providers of services adhere to the principles of the Mental Capacity Act 2005 (External link) and The Deprivation of Liberty Safeguards (DoLS) (External link).

 3.5 The Welsh Language Standards (External link) further support us in implementing a rights-based approach.
-We use the principles of the Standards during our inspections, this helps us ensure that people have a right to access a service in Welsh if they so wish.
+We use the principles of the Standards during our inspections, this helps us ensure people have a right to access a service in Welsh if they so wish.
 The Standards support people who are Welsh speaking to have services provided in Welsh, when they need it, without them having to ask for it.
+The standards are supported by More Than Just Words.

 Some examples might include: